alessandrovaprio/go-smb-client/README.md

 - client.go contains all the implementation in pure GO.

 ### Example
-- Is present a java example usage with a test file.
+- Is present a java example usage with test file.

+## NOTES
+To use JNI it needs to import jna jar library to your Java project.
+It can be found under example/java/refLibrarires
 # Libraries
 Thanks to this library I simplified my workflow:
  - [go-smb2](https://github.com/hirochachacha/go-smb2)